Lab Director

 [email protected]

-2nd year MA student in the SCCP program
+1st year PhD student in the SCCP program

 Julianna recently completed her MA in Developmental Psychology at the University of Waterloo, where she investigated children’s intuitive number sense and probabilistic reasoning.
-Currently, Julianna is entering her first year in the School and Clinical Child Psychology (SCCP) MA program at OISE.
-She hopes to examine children’s counterfactual thinking and its association with rumination.
+She has also recently completed her MA in the School and Clinical Child Psychology (SCCP) MA program at OISE.
+She plans to examine children’s counterfactual thinking and its association with rumination.
 For example, counterfactual reasoning is closely related to various social-cognitive variables, such as emotional states of regret and relief.
 Julianna is interested in exploring the emotional characteristics of counterfactual thinking and its implications on mental well-being.
 Outside of academia, Julianna enjoys roller skating, reading, sketching, and going for hikes.

 Mary Beth Neff